 You are now ready to export the bitmap to PNG: Use the menu File > Export As… and save with the extension “.png” to /bitmaps/ in your project folder.

-ATARI NOTE: colors 1 (black), 6 (bright red), 11 (bright blue), and 16 (bright green) are recommended for large areas of color fill, such as the sprite background.
-These colors do not flicker, while all other colors are produced by flickering between combinations of these 4 colors every 2 frame.
+Note for Atari/NES: colors 1 (black), 6 (bright red), 11 (bright blue), and 16 (bright green) are recommended for large areas of color fill, such as the sprite background.
+These colors are not dithered, while all other colors are produced by dithering between combinations of these 4 colors.